 Journey?
 This speech has to be more important than an economics self-help group.

-We heard the occasional metaphor:
+We also heard the occasional metaphor in this Christine Lagarde speech:

 Let me begin with the issue of primary importance: the global economy’s ongoing effort to break free from the shackles of the financial crisis.

 It was refreshing for a finance speaker to use a metaphor beyond storm and tempest to describe the global economy.
+This stormy David Cameron speech was one such example.

 Even when faced with challenges at home, Japan has taken the global view, the noble view.